ap-dev-github/atithidev-website/README.md

  -Also, SQLite is used for user management and relational database models. and a proxy is also used for communication between different APIs

-HOW TO RUN THE WEBSITE?
+HOW TO RUN THE WEBSITE ON THE LOCAL HOST ?
- -Step 1:Run the Django server go to the server directory and write the below commands
+ -Step 1: Clone the repository run the Django server go to the server directory and write the below commands
  ```
  pip install virtualenv
  virtualenv djangoenv